magomimmo/modern-cljs/doc/second-edition/tutorial-21b.md

 ```

 We are almost done.
 Before launching the IFDE with the `boot dev`
-command, create the `reagent.cljs` file and require the both the
+command, create the `reagent.cljs` file and require both the
 `reagent.core` and the `cljsjs.marked` namespaces into it.

 ```bash